JamieMason/ImageOptim-CLI/CONTRIBUTING.md

 ## Creating issues

+Please first consult the README, which has a list of FAQs.

 Please include the version number of ImageOptim-CLI you're using (`imageOptim --version`) and if applicable to your issue the version numbers of ImageOptim, ImageAlpha and JPEGmini.

 ## Contributing code